Johann Nepomuk Hofzinser: Early life

-Cultural depictions of Hofzinser
+In popular culture

 He is portrayed by Philip McGough, in the 2006 movie The Illusionist, starring Edward Norton, Jessica Biel and Paul Giamatti.

 Legacy

 The Hofzinser ring

 The Hofzinser ring was an award for magicians created in 1933 in memory of Hofzinser.
 The first recipient of the ring was Ottokar Fischer who had dedicated his life to researching the history of magic and in particular the work of Hofzinser in Das Wunderbuch der Zauberkunst (1929) och J.N.
 Hofzinsers Kartenkünste (1910).

 Max Hofzinser

 A 20th century Swedish illusionist who took the stage name in honor of Hofzinser.